 Main book file:

 The XInclude support in oXygen is turned on by default.
-You can turn it off by using the Options/Preferences/XML/XML Parser Options, the entry Enable XInclude processing.
+You can turn it off by deselecting Enable XInclude processing from Options / Preferences / XML / XML Parser.